 Assuming that five (5) years will pass before your admission to a nursing home, a gifting plan may be considered.
 When applying for Medicaid benefits, MassHealth will look at the five (5) year period immediately preceding the application to determine if you made any gifts.
 If gifts are found within this time period, a penalty period will be assessed, during which time MassHealth will not pay any Medicaid benefits on your behalf.
-If at least five (5) years and one (1) day have passed since the date of the gift, under the current rules, the gift will not need to be reported when applying for benefits.
+If at least five (5) years and one (1) day have passed since the gift, under the current rules, the gift will not need to be reported.
 Hence, no penalty period will be assessed.
-A gifting plan may consist of outright gifting, usually to your children, or gifting to an irrevocable trust that can continue to provide you with income until you pass away.
-There is danger involved in gifting as you may be admitted to the nursing home prior to the expiration of the five (5) year period.
-You must plan for this possibility before beginning any gifting.
+A gifting plan may consist of outright gifting, usually to your children, or gifting to an irrevocable trust that can provide you with income until you pass away.
+You must also plan for the possibility that you will require long term care within five (5) years before beginning any gifting.
 Gifting may also have serious tax consequences that should be discussed before proceeding.

 You might also consider purchasing assets that will not count toward the asset limit for Medicaid benefits.
-Non-countable assets presently include an irrevocably prepaid funeral, a burial account of no more than \$1,500, a car, and in some cases, a home.
+Examples of non-countable assets include an irrevocably prepaid funeral, a burial account of no more than \$1,500, a car, term life insurance, and in some cases, a home.
 The payment of outstanding debts, such as a mortgage or credit card balances, can also be beneficial in some cases.

-If you are presently being cared for by one of your children, you might consider establishing a paid care agreement with your child.
+If you are presently being cared for by a child, you might consider establishing a paid care agreement with your child.
 You would then pay your child for the care provided to you according to the terms of the agreement.
 As you pay for care you would be purchasing the services provided instead of gifting.
 You would also be benefiting your child by providing your child with additional income.
-These agreements must be reasonable and fair to you and your caregiving child.
+These agreements must be reasonable and fair to you and your child.

 Aside from planning to obtain Medicaid benefits, obtaining long term care insurance can alleviate the draining of assets and provide increased financial stability.
+It is also possible to purchase life insurance that contains a long term care rider, such that the death benefit can be converted to long term care insurance benefits if you find yourself in a long term care facility.
 Long term care insurance will pay for nursing home care according to the benefits purchased.
 A wide range of policies is available, including unique combinations of benefits and pricing structures.
-It is possible to buy a policy that will also pay for assisted living, home health care expenses and geriatric care management.
-Some policies even provide that if the long term care benefits are not used, the premium may be refunded or a death benefit may be paid.
+It is possible to buy a policy that will also pay for assisted living, home health care expenses, and geriatric care management.
 In order to purchase long term care insurance, you must be insurable, which means not having a health condition that would prevent the insurance company from insuring you.

 The planning strategies mentioned in this article are extremely complex.
 This article is intended to raise awareness of possible planning opportunities, but a full discussion of the pros and cons of each possibility has not been provided.
 If you are concerned about protecting assets, it is highly recommended that you seek the advice of an elder law attorney before proceeding.
-Do so now to avoid paying later.

 Gina M. Barry is a Partner with the law firm of Bacon Wilson, P.C., Attorneys at Law.
-She is a member of the National Association of Elder Law Attornevs, the Estate Planning Council, and the Western Massachusetts Elder Care Professionals Association.
-She concentrates her practice in the areas of Estate and Asset Protection Planning, Probate Administration and Litigation, Guardianships, Conservator-ships and Residential Real Estate.
-Gina may be reached at (413) 781-0560 or GBarry@BaconWilson.com.
+She is a member of the National Association of Elder Law Attorneys, the Estate Planning Council, and the Western Massachusetts Elder Care Professionals Association.
+She concentrates her practice in the areas of Estate and Asset Protection Planning, Probate Administration, Trust Administration, Guardianships, Conservatorships, and Residential Real Estate.
+Gina may be reached at (413) 781-0560 or gbarry@baconwilson.com.